Akazukin-Team/Template-Repository/README.md

 This project uses GitHub Actions for Continuous Integration (CI).
 Every push to the main branch triggers the build and test workflow.

 ---

-## Contributing

-Carefully read the [Contribution Guide](./.github/CONTRIBUTING.md) and follow the coding conventions and other guidelines when making your changes.

----